viperleed/viperleed/doc/content/basics/tensor_leed.rst

 Structure Search
 ================

-Once the amplitude changes for all required pertubations have been obtained, the final diffraction amplitudes can be calculated using a simple combination.
+Once the amplitude changes for all required perturbations have been obtained, the final diffraction amplitudes can be calculated using a simple combination.
 Essentially, for any perturbed structure, we compute the amplitudes by simply summing up amplitude changes (deltas) for all affected atoms.